the-benchmarker/web-frameworks/README.md

 time bin/client -t 16 -r 4000 # 192000 requests in total
 time bin/client -t 16 -r 5000 # 240000 requests in total
 ```

+## Regulation and Rule
+ - Each server has no logics
+ - There are only 3 routes; GET '/', GET '/user/:id' and POST '/user'.

 ## Installation